 - Pick flowers from your yard and put a vase of fresh flowers in your house

 - Look up old photos and write some notes about the context of that memory

 Giving back to others, even through small gestures, can give us a big boost to our wellbeing.

 - Write a letter/ email/ card and send it to someone you care about.
 You can recall favourite memories or tell them why you are grateful to have them in your life

 - Think of small gestures you can do for friends and family

 - Take time to sit and listen to someone else and what they are going through.

 - Think of ways you can connect and give back to the community

-- Social media initiatives such as Adopt a Healthcare Worker or Southern Tasmania Community Group offer opportunities to connect and support others in the community
+- Social media initiatives such as Adopt a Healthcare Worker or Southern Tasmania Community Network offer opportunities to connect and support others in the community